 As Industry 4.0 continues to mature across manufacturing enterprises globally, many assume that new technologies will replace old methodologies to spur continued improvements in efficiency and production.
-And while that may be the case for some applications, it is also true that these new technologies can be complementary to existing practices.
+And while that may be the case for some applications, it’s also true that these new technologies can complement existing practices.

-One such methodology that aligns especially well with the value offerings of Industrial IoT applications is that of Total Productive Maintenance (TPM).
-Built on the 5S foundation popularized by lean methodology, TPM is a maintenance model that helps alleviate downtime and improve production.
-Using this model, downtime for maintenance is included in manufacturing as part of manufacturing scheduling.
-Operators and technicians, those most familiar with the equipment, are given responsibility for certain aspects of preventive and regular maintenance as part of their responsibilities.
+One such methodology that aligns exceptionally well with the value offerings of Industrial IoT applications is that of Total Productive Maintenance (TPM).
+Built on the 5S foundation popularized by lean methodology, Total Productive Maintenance is a maintenance model that helps alleviate downtime and improve production.
+In this model, downtime for maintenance is included in manufacturing as part of manufacturing scheduling.
+Operators and technicians, those most familiar with the equipment, are given responsibility for certain aspects of regular and preventive maintenance as part of their responsibilities.

-The goal of TPM is to improve productivity, efficiency, and safety while building a culture that includes basic maintenance into standard operating procedures for line staff.
-This includes 8 pillars of activity:
+Total Productive Maintenance aims to improve productivity, efficiency, and safety while building a culture that includes basic maintenance into standard operating procedures for line staff.
+This consists of eight pillars of activity:

-So how does TPM align with the value offerings of the Industrial IoT?
-Rather than being a methodology at odds with a new technology, it is easy to see that programs such as TPM are almost tailor made for IIoT.
+So how does Total Productive Maintenance align with the value offerings of the Industrial IoT?
+Rather than being a methodology at odds with new technology, it’s easy to see that programs such as Total Productive Maintenance are almost tailor-made for IIoT.
 A strong and comprehensive Industrial IoT platform will offer several things: